julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

 ### Africa and North Africa: Agricultural Thresholds

-In North and Sub-Saharan Africa, equinox rites marked **permission**—the land allowing cultivation to begin.
+In North and Sub-Saharan Africa, equinox rites marked **permission**, the time when the land allowed cultivation to begin.

 Practices included:
 - rain invocation through offering